Guides • Topics

 This guide outlines general process-level considerations relevant to whether remote preservation may be viewed as legally defensible.
 It is provided for informational purposes only and does not constitute legal advice or evidentiary conclusions.

-Remote activity should begin only after documented authorization identifies the data sources, accounts, or systems subject to preservation.
-Defined scope supports avoidance of unintended access and reduces the risk of incomplete collection.
+Remote activity should begin only after approved access terms identify the data sources, accounts, or systems subject to preservation.
+A confirmed source list helps avoid unintended access and reduces the risk of incomplete collection.

 2. Preservation methods that minimize alteration risk

-Defensible remote workflows emphasize read-only acquisition, controlled export procedures, and handling methods designed to reduce modification of underlying data.
+Defensible remote handling paths emphasize read-only acquisition, controlled export procedures, and handling methods designed to reduce modification of underlying data.

 3. Verification and integrity documentation